 Throughout the year the Sharpham Outdoors Project hosts a number of seasonal events either at Lower Sharpham Barton Farm or across the stunning Sharpham Estate.
 These events mirror the season and draw on the different environments of Sharpham in order to offer a range of activities aimed at reconnecting with the natural world, and recognising the sense of place Sharpham has to offer.

-We also run a number of events from the farm site at Lower Sharpham Barton, including barn dances, Christmas carol singing to the animals, and open days and farm walks.
-The Sharpham Open Summer open day, autumn apple day and spring tree plant add to the calendar of events to enjoy.
+There are also a number of events that run from the farm site at Lower Sharpham Barton, including barn dances, Christmas carol singing to the animals, and open days and farm walks.
+The Sharpham Summer Open day, autumn apple day and spring tree plant add to the calendar of events to enjoy.

 All these events are accompanied by seasonal food either grown or prepared by the Sharpham Outdoors Project team and supported by our team of friendly volunteers.
 Let us know if you would like to help.

 Please see Sharpham calendar for upcoming dates.